 My personal opinions about Uber and Lyft have very little impact on this.
 As I mentioned, back in November, New West Council set out the framework for staff about how we feel ride-hailing should operate in New West.
 Some parts of it I agree with, some I don’t.
 My concerns about labour rights, environmental impacts, road safety, traffic impacts, transit system impacts, and neighbourhood livability are based on a *lot* of research about impacts of ride hailing in other jurisdictions.
 It has also proven in other jurisdictions that most of the promises of ride-hailing (cheaper! more convenient! fun!) are false, and the entire business model is propped up by massive financial losses.
 The system itself is not sustainable, which makes me wonder why we are rushing into embracing it (see “media saturation and lobbying effort” above).
 I trust urban transportation experts like Jerrett Walker on this more than I trust the well-oiled Uber/Lyft marketing machine.
 The Taxi system is not perfect, but I have gone on at length (note this piece from several years ago) about how it is actually the arcane regulation of the industry that makes it not work the way we might like.
 But that’s another rant, and times have changed since I wrote that piece.
 Not for the better.

-But that said, my (Council) job is partly to advocate for things that make the community stronger and more sustainable, but it is equally to assure the City is runs as effectively and responsibly as possible.
+But that said, my (Council) job is partly to advocate for things that make the community stronger and more sustainable, but it is equally to assure the City is run as effectively and responsibly as possible.
 Ride-hailing is here, (some) people want it, the local government job is to work to reduce the inevitable externalities and make it work as best as possible in our community.
-Of course, one of those externalities is that this “cheap” transportation option is going to cause your property taxes to go up.
+Of course, one of those externalities is that this “cheap” transportation option is going to cause your property taxes to go up a little bit.
 Uber and Lyft don’t pay taxes to the City, and regulation and enforcement are not free.

 You may not like Uber or Lyft, but due to powerful lobbying and a brilliant international viral marketing program, you will be paying for it.